Behavioral

 We bring significant experience in the development and evaluation of behavioral interventions to the digital space.
 We have honed our skills on digital tools to generate insight for program design and the evaluation of norms-shifting interventions and behavior change campaigns on social media.
 The types of research that is well suited to the tools and approaches that we use include:

-• When project resources permit, pre-test and post-test surveys can help determine the extent of change that occurs over time, even though it does not permit causal attribution.
+This widely-used study design, involving pre-test and post-test surveys, can help determine the extent of change that occurs over time, even though it does not permit causal attribution.
 We have recently completed pre-test and post-test surveys of HPV vaccination among caregivers of adolecent girls in 3 divisions of Bangladesh with sample sizes of 5,000 respondents in each survey round.

-• Pre-test post-test suveys with a control group is one type of quasi-experimental study that enables causal attribution.
-BiL has recently completed an experimental study in Bangladesh with 2 types of interventions compared to a standard intervention: social media alone, social media and school-based educational campaigns.
+Pre-test post-test suveys with a control group is one type of quasi-experimental study that enables causal attribution.
+BiL has recently completed a quasi-experimental study in Bangladesh where 2 types of social media interventions and a school-based promotion were compared to a standard national HPV vaccine rollout. https://verixiv.org/articles/2-61

-• Panel surveys are a powerful way of measuring change in the same respondents over time.
-An outcome evaluation of a social media to increase COVID-19 vaccination that our team was invovled in showed 10 percentage point increase in vaccination: https://pubmed.ncbi.nlm.nih.gov/37713381/, including changes in norms related to vaccination.
+Panel surveys are a powerful way of measuring change among the same respondents over time.
+An outcome evaluation of a social media intervention to increase COVID-19 vaccination that we were involved in showed 10 percentage point increase in vaccination: https://pubmed.ncbi.nlm.nih.gov/37713381/, including changes in norms related to vaccination.
+The study used a quasi-experimental, panel design.

 BACKGROUND